TechBrenda/react-redux-react-router-es6/README.md

 ## Redux Middleware

 Redux middleware is a way to enhance Redux's behavior.
+Middleware runs between dispatching an action and the action reaching the reducer.

-Multiple middleware are combined with the Redux compose function.
+Multiple middleware are combined with the Redux `compose` function.

 Middleware is the third parameter of the Redux createStore function.
 When adding middleware, either single or combined in compose, it must have open and close parenthesis after the middleware function name so that it is instantiated.